-

 Shere Hite

-Feminist sex researcher who debunked the myth that most women were able to have orgasms through intercourse alone
+Feminist sex researcher who debunked the myth that most women were able

 Lynda La Plante

-Screenwriter responsible for Prime Suspect, a brilliant vision of a woman in a man's workplace
+Screenwriter responsible for Prime Suspect, a brilliant vision of a

 -